 Along with all of the factors above, another important part of proving your case is getting photos of the area.
 They should show where the sign was placed, what happened to you as a result of the fall and the conditions that prevented you from seeing the sign.

 Have you found yourself in this situation?
-If you slipped, tripped or fell on someone’s property, the owner needs to be held accountable.
-Bring your claim to the attention of Trantolo & Trantolo’s lawyers by contacting any of our Connecticut locations today.
+If you slipped, tripped, or fell on someone’s property, the owner needs to be held accountable.
+Bring your claim to the attention of Trantolo & Trantolo’s Connecticut slip and fall lawyer by contacting any of our Connecticut locations today.